← Blog

 ---

-Then the ## Overview, ## Colors, ## Typography sections in plain markdown.
-Section order is fixed — Overview, Colors, Typography, Layout, Elevation, Shapes, Components, Do’s and Don’ts.
+Below that, ## Overview, ## Colors, ## Typography in plain markdown.
+Section order is fixed — Overview, Colors, Typography, Layout, Elevation & Depth, Shapes, Components, Do’s and Don’ts.
 Sections can be skipped, but the ones present have to appear in that order.
+Duplicate section headings are an error and reject the file.

 Why persistent visual context matters for coding agents